-6. How are contributory and noncontributory pension amounts taxed?
+7. How are contributory and noncontributory pension amounts taxed?

 Amounts shown on Form RRB-1099-R are treated like private pensions and taxed either as contributory pension amounts or as noncontributory pension amounts.
 The NSSEB portion of tier I and tier II (shown as the contributory amount paid on the statement) are contributory pension amounts.
-Contributory pension amounts may be fully taxable or partially taxable.
+Contributory pension amounts may be fully taxable or partially taxable depending on the presence and use (recovery) of the employee contribution amount.
 Vested dual benefits and supplemental annuities are considered noncontributory pension amounts.
-Noncontributory pension amounts are always fully taxable.
+Noncontributory pension amounts are always fully taxable and do not involve the use of the employee contribution amount.